Cogzi-labs/CampaignCentral/scripts/README.md

 ## Available Scripts

-- `setup_db.sql` - Creates the database and user with proper privileges
-- `create_tables.sql` - Creates all required tables and indexes
+- `setup.sql` - Single script that creates the database, user, all tables and indexes, and inserts seed data
-- `seed_data.sql` - Adds initial sample data to the database
-- `initialize_database.sh` - Bash script that runs all SQL scripts in sequence
+- `initialize_database.sh` - Bash script that runs the SQL setup (interactive)
-- `initialize_database.js` - Node.js script that runs all SQL scripts in sequence
+- `initialize_database.cjs` - Node.js script that performs the same tasks programmatically

 ## Running the Scripts